jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Security Considerations

-It is RECOMMENDED to use JSON Web Signature (JWS) [@!RFC7515] / JSON Web Key (JWK) [@!RFC7517] to sign and validate JSON data.
+It is RECOMMENDED that JSON Web Signature (JWS) [@!RFC7515] and JSON Web Key (JWK) [@!RFC7517] be used to sign and validate JSON data for Bulk RDAP.
 It is further RECOMMENDED that Elliptic Curve Digital Signature Algorithm (ECDSA) ([@!RFC7518, section 3.4]) be used for JWS.

 When JWS and JWK are used to sign JSON data, the JWS string is returned in the HTTP response for the bulk data call.
 The client first verifies the JWS string and then decodes the Base64URL-encoded payload for JSON data.

-Furthermore, it is RECOMMENDED to follow the guidance from [@!RFC7481, section 3] to secure the bulk data URL for encryption, authentication, and authorization.
+Furthermore, it is RECOMMENDED that the guidance from [@!RFC7481, section 3] be followed to secure the bulk data URL for encryption, authentication, and authorization.

 # Operational Considerations

 It is NOT RECOMMENDED to make the RDAP bulk data available over FTP ([@RFC959]).
-Compared to HTTPS, FTP is considered more complex to operate, less secure, and less firewall-friendly.
+Compared to HTTPS, FTP is generally considered more complex to operate, less secure, and less firewall-friendly.

 # IANA Considerations